Skip to content

 While I appreciate old buildings, my heart is on the old roads.
 I think of myself as a transportation historian in that context (though I make my living as a software developer).

-4. Paula Sagerman permalink
+3. Paula Sagerman says:

 So I’m not the only person who thinks about this stuff!
 I also call myself a historic preservationist, although I decided that my business title should be “Historic Preservation Consultant” because I thought it was the clearest way of describing what I do.